Glen Manchester: Career

 In 2001, Manchester founded and privately funded Thunderhead to develop a new generation of enterprise technology for customer engagement Sitting under the Thunderhead umbrella, the platform pioneered - and became the market leader in - Customer Communication Management (CCM).
 In this time, Smart Communications established itself as the industry standard for the G15 investment banks and global P&C insurance sectors, pioneered the use of cloud-based technology in the CCM marketplace and grew to become a successful global organization with operations throughout Europe, North America, Asia Pacific and Australia.

 In September 2016, Manchester sold the Smart Communications division of Thunderhead to private equity firm Accel-KKR.

 In 2016, Manchester then launched Thunderhead's next generation of technology, the ONE Engagement Hub.
 Developed in the company's Boston development hub in North America, the platform pioneered AI-based Customer Journey Orchestration and Journey Analytics designed to help businesses across all industries respond to in-the-moment customer requirements at scale.

 Under Manchester's leadership, Thunderhead's ONE business grew from a disruptive start-up in 2016, to one of the fastest-growing privately owned UK technology companies, featuring in both the Sunday Times Tech Track 100, and the UK Deloitte Fast 50.

 In February 2022 Manchester sold Thunderhead.

 Personal life

-Manchester currently lives in the UK and is an aviation and motorsport enthusiast.
+Manchester currently lives in the UK and is an aviation and motorsport enthusiast, backing his son (Jacks) Motorsport career.
 Glen sponsored the last trans-Atlantic Lancaster Bomber flight in 2014 to support the Canadian War Heritage museum.
 He was part of the RCAF crew on this last-ever light transatlantic crossing flight from RAF Coningsby in the UK to Hamilton, Canada.
 He married Lithuanian model Asta Valentaitė on 8/25/2022.